 Just in front of Nativos Juices you will find buses to Tayrona Park and Minca.
 To get there, it’s easier to take a taxi, it might cost around 6.000 COP or 7.000 COP, from Santa Marta downtown.

-PRO TIP: In Mamatoco Gas Station you can also take a private bus to Riohacha, these buses also make stops in hostels of Tayrona Area.
+📌 PRO TIP: In Mamatoco Gas Station you can also take a private bus to Riohacha, these buses also make stops in hostels of Tayrona Area.
 The last departure is at 10:00 pm.
-It’s not the best option, for sure, but if you don’t want to pay 180.000 COP to take a taxi.
+It’s not the best option, for sure you don’t want to pay 180.000 COP to take a taxi.

 Still it’s good to know about this if you’re planning to visit Cabo de la Vela.
 Or whether you’re staying in some hostel of Troncal Caribe Road, you just need to wait on the street to catch a bus to Riohacha (35.000 COP), they run often on this road.

 🚘Taking a non private taxi

 Also in Mamatoco Gas Station you can take a non private taxi, shared vehicle with people you don’t know.
 (20.000 COP – 30.000 per person)